vanichitkara/100DaysOfCode/README.md

 ### Day 55 (05/08/21)
 Studied Kruskal's algorithm and solved three questions (optimize water distribution in a village, number of islands, max area of island)

+### Day 56 (07/08/21)
+Solved 3 questions on union find algo and modified bfs (journey to the moon, mr. president, bus routes)